-Applicable Fraud Notice functions outlined in Addendum A (attached) were addressed and adhered to without exception.
+The applicable Fraud Notice function outlined in Addendum A (attached) was addressed and adhered to.

 Information Technology Disaster Recovery/Business Continuity

 We performed the procedures on the Information Technology Disaster Recovery/Business Continuity functions outlined in Addendum A (attached) and discussed the results with management.